Skip to main content

 Step 2

-• Open the Flow Item Analyzer to determine how many features are near or exceeding the average Flow Time.
+• Open the Flow Item Analyzer to determine how many features are currently near or exceeding the average Flow Time.

 • In the filter, select "Feature", "Active" and "Waiting" (as these items are what represent what is in Flow Load).